rajasegar/gab/README.md

 ![copy-workflow-demo](copy-demo.gif)

 ### Setup a Custom Workflow [BETA]
-This will ask a series of questions to seup your workflow.
+This will ask a series of questions to setup your workflow.
 This is still a Work-In-Progress, it will not give exhaustive options to setup your workflow.

 ![custom-workflow-demo](custom-demo.gif)